Sheiphan/seamless_communication/scripts/m4t/finetune/README.md

   --target_lang TARGET_LANG
-                        M4T langcode of the dataset TARGET language --split SPLIT         Dataset split/shard to download (`train`, `test`) --save_dir SAVE_DIR   Directory where the datastets will be stored with HuggingFace datasets cache files
+                        M4T langcode of the dataset TARGET language --split SPLIT         Dataset split/shard to download (`train`, `test`) --save_dir SAVE_DIR   Directory where the datasets will be stored with HuggingFace datasets cache files
 ```

 Language codes should follow the notation adopted by M4T models.